 Will special entertainment precincts be established in other local government areas?

-Should the City of Perth formally initiate a scheme amendment to its City Planning Scheme No. 2 to establish the Northbridge Special Entertainment Precinct, the city will seek further community input during their own public consultation process, which will commence after the required State Government referrals are complete.
+The City of Perth has formally initiated a scheme amendment to its City Planning Scheme No. 2 to establish the Northbridge Special Entertainment Precinct.
+The city will seek further community input during their own public consultation process, which will commence after the required State Government referrals are complete.

 What do these reforms mean for existing residential developments within a special entertainment precinct?